-Caring for a parent with dementia can sometimes become overwhelming, with responsibilities changing as symptoms progress.
+Caring for a parent with dementia can become overwhelming, with responsibilities changing as symptoms progress.
+Tips can include improving communication, compassion, and allowing others to help.

 There are many ways a person may help their parent feel more safe and comfortable while continuing to enjoy and cherish their relationship during difficult times.